 1925: An Intestinal Excess The Washington Senators sneak by the New York Yankees, weakened by an ill Babe Ruth for a good chunk of the year—but run into the Pirates at World Series time.

 1960: A-Maz-ing!
 The Pirates become one of the game’s unlikeliest champions with a historic walk-off home run by Bill Mazeroski.

-1971: Dynasty on the Rise Led by a gracefully aging Roberto Clemente, the Pirates lose three of their first four World Series games against Baltimore before putting on a championship comeback.
+1971: Dynasty on the Rise Led by a gracefully aging Roberto Clemente, the Pirates lose the first two World Series games against Baltimore before putting on a championship comeback.

 1979: One for Pops and His Family After years of injury and career decline, Willie Stargell comes alive at 39 to lift the Pirates.